 QuerySurge users may have a need to stage external data in QuerySurge in order to use it during test execution.
 Examples of where this might be useful include the following use cases:

 - I need to compare incremental rows that have ETL'd in different well-defined time periods.
-Can I do this in QuerySurge?
+How can I do this in QuerySurge?

-QuerySurge supports these types of tests with the Data Staging feature.
-This feature allows the user to create Staging Queries that bring the identified data into Staging Tables in QuerySurge, where you can then access it in your QueryPairs, as a regular Source or Target.
+QuerySurge supports these types of tests with its Data Staging feature.
+This feature allows the user to create Staging Queries that bring the identified data into Staging Tables in QuerySurge, where you can then access it in your QueryPairs - as a regular Source or Target.